 Your claim for Tax Credits can be renewed up until you are transferred onto Universal Credit.
-Tax Credit claimants will be eventually moved over to Universal Credit, although the timetable for this is uncertain.
-The exact timetable for the roll out of Universal Credit is therefore not known at present.
+Tax Credit claimants who are not receiving another benefit, such as ESA, are now being moved to Universal Credit as a priority.

-There are two types of Tax Credit; Child Tax Credit (CTC) and Working Tax Credit (WTC).
+There are two types of Tax Credit: Child Tax Credit (CTC) and Working Tax Credit (WTC).
 Tax Credits are administered by Her Majesty's Revenue and Customs.